|

 - Singer Tori Amos is sued when a man crashes his car after being distracted by a billboard advertising her album; the billboard featured a photo of Amos breastfeeding a piglet.

-- David Bowie's single "Telling Lies" becomes the first song offered as a free digital download by a major record label (Virgin Records).
+- Amos's single "Caught a Lite Sneeze" becomes the first song offered as a free digital download by a major record label.

 Albums released